hieutrantrong21520859MMCL21/FrontEndPractice_Intern/README.md

 - How to custom the page with CSS selector references.
 - How to add Google fonts to the project.
+- How to ensure responsiveness of a website using Media Query.
 - Some codes I am most proud of (which consist of knowledge I have learned):

 ```css